 Then as now, public shareholders invested their money in shares that were already outstanding on the market.
 Unlike the owner-entrepreneurs and their private-equity partners who, as direct investors, had financed the companies from startups into going concerns by reinvesting a high proportion of the companies' profits, the new public investors did not invest in the productive capabilities of the companies that issued the shares.
 Once a company had gone public, it could pay shareholders dividends, but, if the growth of the firm through investments in innovation was an objective, distributions to shareholders had to leave the firm with sufficient retained earnings to invest in the productive capabilities required to generate the next round of competitive products.
 These corporate retentions also provided a financial foundation for long-term borrowing to leverage the funds available for investment in productive capabilities.
-Indeed, in the 1920s, a prime role of Wall Street in financing major U.S. corporations was to float long-term bond issues to augment the financial commitment of these companies to their innovative investment strategies.
-19
+Indeed, in the 1920s, a prime role of Wall Street in financing major U.S. corporations was to float long-term bond issues to augment the financial commitment of these companies to their innovative investment strategies.17

 While the separation of ownership and control resulted in the growth of the U.S. public stock markets, it also gave birth to "managerial capitalism," which, through a corporate governance regime of retaining corporate profits and reinvesting in productive capabilities, enabled not only the growth of the firm but also the sustained industrial expansion of the U.S. economy over the larger part of the 20th century.
 Those companies that had the financial track record to go public on the NYSE already had grown by building managerial organizations that could take over strategic control from the retiring owner-entrepreneurs.
 By reducing the possibility of nepotism in top-management succession, the removal of proprietary (i.e., family) control opened up new opportunities for upward mobility for career managers that helped to ensure the commitment of these managers to the long-run performance of their particular firms.
-21
+The second capital states are considered as the commitment of these managers to the long-run performance of their particular firms.

 Over the course of their careers, these salaried managers, increasing numbers of whom in the first decades of the twentieth century held university degrees in engineering or business, developed intimate knowledge of their firms' technological and organizational capabilities.
 With their upward mobility unimpeded by family control, a small subset of these managers rose to senior executive positions in major industrial firms.
-Not coincidentally, the first decades of the twentieth century also saw the dramatic transformation of the U.S. system of higher education away from the elite British model with its aristocratic pretensions to one that serviced the growing needs of U.S. industrial corporations for professional, technical, and administrative personnel.22
+Not coincidentally, the first decades of the twentieth century also saw the dramatic transformation of the U.S. system of higher education away from the elite British model with its aristocratic pretensions to one that serviced the growing needs of U.S. industrial corporations for professional, technical, and administrative personnel.20

 From the perspective of sustained industrial growth, therefore, the key impact of the separation of control from ownership in the United States was to overcome the managerial constraint on the building of organizational capabilities and the growth of the firm.
-Moreover, by fragmenting shareholding among a dispersed and powerless population, the separation of ownership from control enhanced the access of these firms to committed (i.e., long-term) finance, rooted in retained earnings and supplemented by bond issues, to fund investments in organization and technology.
-With the separation of ownership and control supporting the social conditions of innovative enterprise-strategic control, organizational integration, and financial commitment-the managerial revolution in American business was a powerful engine of economic growth, especially in corporations that built deep technological capabilities.
+Moreover, by fragmenting shareholding among a dispersed and powerless population, the separation of ownership from control